 First time steeping loose leaf tea can seem troublesome.
 We have created two simple brewing methods for hot tea and iced tea preparations: click brewing guides for more details.

 How should I store my loose leaf tea?

 Storing tea is simple.
-There are four elements that impacts the freshness of your tea - exposure to OXYGEN, HEAT, LIGHT, MOISTURE and ODORS.
-Keep your tea in an airtight container and store in a cool, dark, and dry location, away from these four elements mentioned above.
+There are five elements that impacts the freshness of your tea - exposure to OXYGEN, HEAT, LIGHT, MOISTURE and ODORS.
+Keep your tea in an airtight container and store in a cool, dark, and dry location, away from these five elements mentioned above.